SPRIME01/Syntelligence/README.md

 - 📩 RabbitMQ for message broker
 - 📊 PostgreSQL for structured data
 - 📝 MongoDB for document storage
-- 🕸️ Neo4j for knowledge graph
+- 🕸️ ArangoDB for knowledge graph

 ### Frontend
 - ⚛️ React with TypeScript
 - 🎨 Styled Components
 - 🧠 Redux Toolkit for state management
 - 📊 D3.js for visualizations
+- 🎞️ Motion for animation

 ## 📋 Prerequisites